ShamaineChung/ROS_ABB_workspace/README.md

 To enable Hyper-V, follow the steps in [Steps to enable Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v#:~:text=Right%20click%20on%20the%20Windows,Hyper%2DV%20and%20click%20OK.).
 Please note that the Hyper-V Virtual Machine Service is only available on the Window Pro and Window Enterprise version.

 ## Ubuntu 16
 Ubuntu 16.04 is needed to setup as foundation of ROS software packages.
 The Ubuntu OS is deployed onto Hyper-V Virtual Machine.
+Please note that the whole project is only compatible with Ubuntu 16.
+Other version will not work.

 Follow the steps in [Installation of Ubuntu 16.04](https://www.youtube.com/watch?v=B_tnnDlUuzw&ab_channel=PeymanTechMedia).